 If you know a license holder whose health might be affecting his/her ability to drive safely, it is important to get them to talk to their doctor.

-If they are unwilling to discuss this with a doctor, you should contact the RMS who will deal with the matter confidentially.
+If they are unwilling to discuss this with a doctor, you should contact Transport for NSW who will deal with the matter confidentially.

 For many people giving up their right to drive can be a serious and upsetting step.
 Make sure that their driving skills really are unsafe.